vinceskahan/weewx-getting-started/README.md

 Some possible ways to do this are available here (LINK TODO)

-For nginx on a debian(ish) system, one way to do so is [integrate-weewx-with-nginx.md](HERE).
-For more possibilities see the [https://www.weewx.com/docs/5.2/usersguide/webserver/](User's Guide).
+For nginx on a debian(ish) system, one way to do so is [HERE](integrate-weewx-with-nginx.md].
+For more possibilities see the (https://www.weewx.com/docs/5.2/usersguide/webserver/)[User's Guide].

 ### Viewing Log Files